Frequently Asked Questions

 This is how I calculate the amount of thread required for a project, although there is a bit of guess work involved.

-• I suggest ordering enough metal threads for your entire project because the manufacturing batches of the metal threads can vary in colour and you may not get an exact match the next time you order.
+- I suggest ordering enough metal threads for your entire project because the manufacturing batches of the metal threads can vary in colour and you may not get an exact match the next time you order and I may not have it in stock.

 Other Questions